 Tours & Field Trips at the Center

 Invite the Wildlife Center of Virginia to present one of our award-winning environmental education programs at your school, library, organization, or special event.
-All Wildlife Center programs include up-close experiences with live, non-releasable wild animals – hawks, owls, snakes, turtles, and opossums.
+All Wildlife Center programs include up-close experiences with live, non-releasable wild animals – hawks, owls, falcons, snakes, turtles, and opossums.